dpbriggs/Distributed-Sieve-e/README.txt

 Description --

+This Sieve is designed to be able to commute primes between several machines (over the internet).

 Rather than listing all of the natural numbers, this sieve starts at 3 and skip counts by two.
 Each machine recieves an evenly sized chunk to process.
 If we wanted to compute the primes below 10000 between two machines, each machine would compute chunks of size 5000 (due to optimizations this is lowered to ~2500).

 Machines are ordered starting at 1, with the lead machine starting at one.
 All other machines are followers, which report to the lead machine.